nickthesing/angular-environment-checker/README.md

-# angular-environment-checker
+# Simple Angular Environment Checker

-Environment checker for Angular.
+Checks window.location to check which enviroment the application should use.